bobabots253/bobadocs/docs/construction/tools/powertools.md

 Bandsaws are used for cutting smaller pieces that can fit on the stand or for cutting out smaller measurements.
 When using a bandsaw, make sure there is a blade in piece and that it's secured.
 Also make sure that the bandsaw cover is closed and secured.
 A key is needed to use the bandsaw, so DON'T LOSE IT!
 When using the bandsaw, whichever direction the blade is circling towards is the side you’ll push the small wood or metal piece in slowly.
 Too fast, and the blade will get stuck in the wood piece/melt the metal piece.
 Too slow, and the blade could burn the piece (especially if it's wood).

-While using the bandsaw, wear gloves because the piece can get hot.
-Also use the excess pieces to push the piece you’re cutting through the saw (so your fingers aren’t close to the blade).
+In the event that the piece you are cutting can get dangerously hot, use two pieces of wood and slide them across the platform to replace your hands.
 If it gets stcuk on the piece, push it back a little (towards you) and then keep going (if this happens, it usually means you were going too fast).
 After you're done, always unplug the bandsaw.

 Here are some tips for switching out the blades (do this if you want to switch from metal to wood blades or vice versa)